Pros and Cons of Equipment Leasing

 3. Limited Accessibility for New Businesses

-If you own a brand-new business—less than two years old — you may run into some difficulty obtaining an equipment lease.
+If you own a brand-new business — less than two years old — you may run into some difficulty obtaining this type of lease.
 In many cases, this holds true even if you have solid credit and an otherwise good track record.
 If you are a new business owner and need an equipment lease, you may have to pay more upfront or provide other concessions to the lessor to get the deal done.

 While the value of any given equipment lease depends on the terms and conditions, the most important thing to consider is your business’s financial situation.
 For example, even if you have plenty of cash, if the equipment you buy is going to be obsolete in a year, a lease may make the most sense.

 Plus, even if a lease is more expensive in terms of total dollars, spreading the cost of that purchase may provide valuable flexibility for your business.
-As you can see, there are too many factors unique to your business for anyone to make a definitive statement either way in regard to whether you should lease.
+As you can see, there are too many factors unique to your business for anyone to make a definitive statement either way regarding whether you should lease.

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.